al-mabsut/muslimah/contents/hanafi/en/4_ruling_bleeding_most_likely_hayd.md

 ## Guidance

-- Your latest recorded discharges may soon qualify as Hayd, although they haven't yet surpassed the 72-hour threshold.
+- Stop praying Salaah, fasting, Tilawah, Tawaaf etc.
-- Everytime the bleeding discontinues such that you are not sure if it will come back later or if it has completely stopped, it's Wajib to complete your Salaah at the latest permissible times:
+- When bleeding stops and it's unclear if it will resume, it's Wajib to complete your Salaah at the latest permissible times:
-  - For Fajr and Dhuhr: Pray at the last possible moment.
+  - Fajr and Dhuhr: Pray at the last possible moment.
-  - For ‘Asr, Maghrib, and ‘Isha: Pray before Makrooh time, defined as:
+  - ‘Asr, Maghrib, and ‘Isha: Pray before Makrooh time, defined as:
-    - ‘Asr: About 20 minutes before sunset when the sun turns pale yellow.
+    - ‘Asr: About 20 minutes before sunset (when the sun turns pale yellow).
     - Maghrib: When many stars are visible, but with Western horizon still red.
     - ‘Isha: At the midpoint between Maghrib and Fajr for men able to attend Salaah in congregation.
-For women, this does not apply so she will complete ‘Isha at the last possible moment.
+For women, this does not apply so they will complete ‘Isha at the last possible moment.
-- Once the minimum quota for Hayd has been met, then all the Ahkaam related to Hayd will apply.
-Ensure to make a proper record once your bleeding has exceeded 72 hours.
-- If bleeding stops for more than 15 days, and is shorter than 3 days, it's considered Istihadah, requiring Qadaa of missed Salaah during these days you were advised not to pray by us.
+- Ghusl is not required every time bleeding stops; Wudu is enough for Salaah.

 ## Additional Clarifications

-- Delaying Salaah is advised due to the potential recurrence of bleeding, making it Wajib to adhere to this guidance.
-- You are not yet required to do Ghusl each time your bleeding stops.
-You may suffice on Wudu for each Salaah
-- If bleeding resumes and meets the Hayd criterion of at least bridging 72 hours(spotting or otherwise), actions taken during this period may need review:
+- Hayd materializes when there's
+  - at least 72 hours of bleeding(spotting or otherwise)
+  - less than 15 days apart
+- Currently, your cycle hasn't met these criteria yet, so we must assume that this bleeding is Most Likely Hayd
+- Eventually, depending on how the future unfolds, Bleeding Most Likely Hayd will evolve into one of two possibilities:
+  - Hayd, because the bleeding reached 72 hours.
+In this case:
-  - Repeat any Qadaa Salaah and fasting performed during this time (when possible to do so).
+    - If any Qadaa Salaah and/or fasting was done during the days of Hayd, then these need to be repeated.
-  - Remake any Ramadan fasting observed during this period.
-  - Fard Salaah performed, though nullified, won't require repetition.
-- Despite the possibility of bleeding not lasting over 72 hours, current evidence suggests it's likely to become Hayd.
-Practice based on this assumption.
-- If future information reclassifies the bleeding as Istihadah, you'll be Wajib to makeup for missed worship.
+    - Fard Salaah during the time of Hayd is exempt and is not subject to Qadaa
+  - Istihadah, because the bleeding didn't end up reaching 72 hours.
+In this case:
+    - Any Fard worship missed (even though on account of our guidance provided) is subject to Qadaa
-- However, there's no sin in missing worship when acting on the best available evidence.
+    - Note: There is no sin for missing as you acted on the best available evidence

 ## Ramadan Clarifications

+- Missing a Ramadan fast on account of a Bleeding Most Likely Hayd can take on the following scenarios:
-- If bleeding begins during daytime fasting, it's Wajib to break your fast discreetly and do Qadaa for it later.
+  - If the bleeding started during daytime fasting, then it is Wajib to break your fast discreetly
-- Bleeding that starts and persists overnight until Fajr exempts you from fasting that day, but you must do Qadaa for it subsequently.
+  - If the bleeding started during nighttime and persists overnight until Fajr, then you are exempted from fasting that day
+    - However, if the bleeding stopped at night before Fajr time sets in, such that there was enough time for Ghusl and Takbeer-e-Tahreemah before Fajr to be done, then it is required to fast that day.
-- Should bleeding stop during the day, continue to observe fast-like behavior (abstaining from food, drink, and conjugal relations), though making up the fast later is still required.
+  - If the bleeding stopped during daytime, then you must continue to observe fast-like behaviour (abstain from food, drink, and conjugal relations)
-- If bleeding ceases at night, leaving enough time for Ghusl and Takbeer-e-Tahreema before Fajr, fast the oncoming day.
-If not, behave as fasting but do Qadaa for it later.
+- Any Ramadan fast that was missed, whether on account of a legitimate excuse (such as the above scenarios) or not is subject to Qadaa
+  - If Qadaa is not possible on account of valid excuses, then Fidyah must be given in lieu of each missed fast.
+Kindly reach out to scholars for specific guidance

 ## Marital Clarifications